The prostate-specific proteome

 168 genes show some level of elevated expression in the prostate compared to other tissues.
 The three categories of genes with elevated expression in prostate compared to other organs are shown in Table 1.

-Table 1.
-The genes with elevated expression in prostate
+Table 3.
+Number of genes in the subdivided categories of elevated expression in prostate

 Number of genes